mhaloglucas/mhaloglucas.github.io/index.md

 title: "Murat's Homepage"
 ---

-Welcome!
-This site is under constant maintenance—check back for updates.

 ## About Me
 Hi, I'm Murat Haloglu Castillo — welcome to my portfolio!
 - **Education:** Master's in Data Science graduate from Durham University, with a focus on social analytics